DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

   - Comparability
 ---

-This page explains how international candidates can train to teach in England, and applies to citizens from all countries outside the UK.
+This page explains how international candidates can train to teach in England.
+It applies to citizens from all countries outside the UK.

 Already a qualified teacher?
 Please visit [Come to England to teach if you're a teacher from outside the UK](/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk).